tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 #3 above - we used this **pseudo selector** - `p:nth-of-type(2)` - to select the 2nd paragraph

-#4 above - we used an **id selector**
+#4 above - we used an **id selector** to get a reference to the element with the id of "lastParagraph"

+#5 above - we used a **type selector** to get a reference to the footer

+#6 above - ee then changed the CSS on the &lt;footer> element by accessing the `.style` property.
+Note that in JavaScript, to use the CSS properties that have dashes in their name (like `font-family`) we need to make alterations.
+We have to drop the dash in the property name - and "camel case" the second word - thus the CSS `font-family` property becomes `style.fontFamily`.
+See above that we also had to do this for `font-size`, `padding-top` and `padding-bottom`.

+*dom-4.html*

-#5 above - we used `querySelectorAll("h2")` to get all of the &lt;h2> elements in an array (actually a DomNodeList).
+#7 above - we used `querySelectorAll("h2")` to get all of the &lt;h2> elements in an array (actually a DomNodeList).
 We then grabbed the
 first one with `[0]`

-#6 above - we used `querySelectorAll()` again to get an array of all of the &lt;h2>s on the page, and then looped through the array using the classic `for` loop that we know and love.
+#8 above - we used `querySelectorAll()` again to get an array of all of the &lt;h2>s on the page, and then looped through the array using the classic `for` loop that we know and love.

-#7 above - we used a *descendant* selector and the ES6 `for/of` to loop over the array.
-We then changed the CSS on the &lt;b> elements by accessing the `.style` property.
-Note that in JavaScript, to use the CSS properties that have dashes in their name (like `font-family`) we need to make alterations.
-In JavaScript, we drop the dash in the property name - and "camel case" the second word - thus the CSS `font-family` property becomes `style.fontFamily`.
-See above that we also had to do this for `padding-top` and `padding-bottom`.
+#9 above - we used a *descendant* selector and the ES6 `for/of` to loop over the array.

 ## VI.
 Review Questions
 1. What happens when we try to use JavaScript DOM methods to access the contents of a page before it has loaded?